-Priddy Folk Festival is proudly a registered charity run by volunteers with the stated aims of promoting music and arts and improving the environs of Priddy.
+Thank you for supporting Priddy Folk Festival.
+We are proud to be a registered charity run by volunteers with the stated aims of promoting music and arts and improving the environs of Priddy.

 It is a major contributor to the local school and preschool, without it’s critical funding these two imperative village facilities would find it difficult to operate.

 The festival funds have supported all manner of projects and activities in the village over the years.
 You will see plaques with our name on in many different places.
 Here’s who we helped in previous years:

 - The Local History Club (support for speakers and exhibitions)